tyhopp/prpl/docs/content/roadmap.md

 present.

-The cache system architecture specifically and interoperability between core, plugins and server generally should be improved on.
+The cache system architecture specifically and interoperability between core, plugins and server generally can be improved on.

 ## Test coverage

-PRPL has basic coverage for core and most packages, but it could always use more coverage for edge cases.
+PRPL has basic coverage for core and most packages, but it could always use more coverage.

 ## Regex edge case improvement